epsil/gll/README.md

           (failure str)))))
 ```

 Note that the function returns `(lambda (str) ...)`, that is, another function.
 For example, `(string "foo")` constructs a parser that matches against `"foo"`, while `(string "bar")` matches against `"bar"`.
-The function `string` could well be considered a basic "parser generator": it creates a parser on the basis of a given specification.
+The function `string` could be considered a very basic "parser generator": it creates a parser on the basis of a given specification.

 Now that we have some basic parsers, it is time to combine them.
 The first combinator is the *sequence combinator*, which chains parsers together.
 The output of one parser is taken as the input to another.
 The sequence only succeeds if each individual parser does.